Webster Hall: 1980–2016

 In addition to its weekly club nights, Webster Hall is one of the city's premiere live music venues.
 It is the exclusive live music venue for AOL’s New York Broadband Rocks series.
 On May 11, 2007, Linkin Park filmed their Minutes to Midnight Promo Concert, which was then released into theatres.
 The club entered into a partnership to present The Bowery Ballroom Presents at Webster Hall concert series, which has already brought such acts as Sonic Youth, Infected Mushroom, The Hives, John Mayer, John Butler and Modest Mouse to the mainstage.
 In October 2008, "The Studio at Webster Hall", a 300 to 400 scalable capacity performance room, opened.
 Bowery Presents' contract with Webster Hall expired in August 2014, and Webster Hall chose to take all their concert bookings "in-house", led by Heath Miller.
-Since taking their concert bookings in house for all events starting in August 2014, Webster Hall has gone on to present acts such as Charli XCX, Tove Lo, Buzzcocks, Clean Bandit, Wiz Khalifa, American Football, Bleachers, CocoRosie, James, MØ, Chet Faker, Modern Baseball, Metallica, Green Day, Lenny Kravitz, Faith No More, LCD Soundsystem, JoJo, Good Charlotte, Capital Cities, and Yo La Tengo amongst others.
+Since taking their concert bookings in house for all events starting in August 2014, Webster Hall has gone on to present acts such as Charli XCX, Tove Lo, Buzzcocks, Clean Bandit, Wiz Khalifa, American Football, Bleachers, CocoRosie, James, MØ, Gus Dapperton, Chet Faker, Modern Baseball, Metallica, Green Day, Lenny Kravitz, Faith No More, LCD Soundsystem, JoJo, Good Charlotte, Capital Cities, and Yo La Tengo amongst others.

 In fall of 2016 trade publication, Pollstar nominated the venue for their Nightclub of the Year Award.
 The club won the award at Pollstar's annual award ceremony at Pollstar Live! the following February.